-- 1. To accept the minimum level of risk required to achieve the Plan's return objective as stated immediately below. - 2.
+- 1. To accept the optimal level of risk required to achieve the Plan's return objective as stated immediately below. - To target total portfolio investment risk consistent with the investment beliefs and strategic goals set forth by the San Jose Police and Fire Department Retirement Board. - 3.
+To consider the financial health of the Sponsor when assuming investment risks. - 4.
 To use diversification to minimize exposure to company and industry-specific risks in the aggregate investment portfolio.